 Elin Bjarnegård is Associate Professor in Political Science and Senior Lecturer in Development Studies at the Department of Government at Uppsala University in Sweden.
 She is also affiliated to the Department of Peace and Conflict Research.
 Dr. Bjarnegård’s research and teaching interests span the field of comparative politics with a particular focus on gender.
-She is presently involved in three different research projects and she is responsible for the course "Development Policy in Practice".

 I am an Associate Professor in Political Science and a Senior Lecturer in Development Studies at the Department Government at Uppsala University.
 I am also affiliated to the Department of Peace and Conflict Research.
 My research and teaching interests span the field of comparative politics with a particular focus on gender; including the impact of parties, electoral laws, and networks on political recruitment, the role of informal institutions in politics, the explicit gendering of men and masculinities, the adoption of gender equality policies, and the attitudes to and dynamics of violence during conflict.
-I am presently involved in three different research projects using different types of methods and with empirical foci ranging from large and medium-n analyses to case studies of Thailand, Myanmar and Sri Lanka.
+I am presently involved in three different research projects using different types of methods and with empirical foci ranging from large and medium-n analyses to case studies of Thailand, Myanmar and Tanzania.

 I earned my doctorate in 2010 and my dissertation was entitled Men in Politics.
 Revisiting Patterns of Gendered Parliamentary Representation in Thailand and Beyond.
 The dissertation explores how male parliamentary dominance is maintained by investigating the role clientelist networks play in electoral politics in Thailand.

 I was a core group member of the East Asian Peace Program at the Department of Peace and Conflict Research at Uppsala University.
-I co-edited the book "Debating the East Asian Peace.
+I co-edited the book Debating the East Asian Peace.
 What it is.
 How it Came About.
-Will it last?" with Joakim Kreutz.
+Will it last? with Joakim Kreutz.
 I have also been affiliated to the interdisciplinary Centre for Gender Studies at Uppsala University in Sweden.
 I have been a visiting scholar at the Electoral Integrity Project at the University of Sydney, Australia (2014), the New School for Social Research in New York City, USA (2007), and to Chulalongkorn University in Bangkok, Thailand (2006).

-The East Asian Peace Programme
+- The East Asian Peace Programme (2011-2016)

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.